 - How can it be solved?

 One of our main issues was breakfast.
 I had getting the kids to make their own breakfast.
 The problem was the process of just deciding what they wanted to eat each morning was taking at least 15 minutes.
 That didn’t include the time taken to then make breakfast and to clean up the extra mess.

 The way we were doing breakfast wasn’t helping us leave the house when we needed to.
 Not to mention a couple of times, the kids ended up eating in the car or going without breakfast altogether.

-My solution; I decided that we would all eat breakfast together in the mornings.
+The solution; I decided that we would eat breakfast together in the mornings.
 Most days I will be responsible for preparing what’s for breakfast.
 After discussing it with the kids, we decided on pancakes, porridge, parathas and egg, and cereal for our breakfasts.

 Another decision we made was that each person was to be responsible for cleaning up after themselves.
 This means putting their plate and cutlery into the sink to be washed later.
 That would save me time cleaning up from breakfast.